 The History of Neko

 Think of this lovely photo as the cover to your History lesson today… designed to reflect the artistic style of Japanese manga covers (for a very specific reason, as you’ll come to see).
 Open it up and turn to the chapter titled “History of Neko 101.”
 Are you wearing your perquisite Japanese schoolgirl uniform?
 Excellent.
-Let us explore the history and evolution of Nekos, shall we?
+Let us explore the history and evolution of Neko, shall we?

 The Early Days of Neko in SL

 Once again, the luck of my nine Neko lives was with me when I met Fa Nyak — one of SL’s early Nekos (and designer / owner of the store: >(O.o)< on Mew Island).
+(Note: to read about SL’s very first Neko, click here.)

-“I remember when I first started selling the kitty animation overrides, Neko didn’t even exist as a search term,” recalled Fa, pictured at right.
+“I remember when I first started selling kitty animation overrides, Neko didn’t even exist as a search term,” recalled Fa, pictured at right.
 “That picked up a year or so later.
 But there were only like two other stores with anything… basically a bell collar or something like that.”

 So if “Neko” wasn’t a common term, what did they call themselves?
 “We called it catgirl,” Fa shrugged.
 “In fact I was really wierded out when everyone started calling it by the Japanese word Neko… I had always just said catgirl!”
-(I suspect the term Neko may have come about as more and more Japanese joined Second Life; they seemed to take the whole concept of dressing and being Neko to a much higher level.)

 So You Wanna Be A Neko Too?

-© Stacia Villota / Virtual Neko in Second Life – 2008
+© Stacia Villota / Virtual Neko in Second Life – 2009

 http://virtualneko.com